AI-SysBio/REGIR/README.md

 # REGIR: A Scalable Gillespie Algorithm for non-Markovian Stochastic Simulations

 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/REGIR/master/Figures/REGIR.png" width=400>
 Discrete stochastic processes are widespread in both nature and human-made systems, with applications across physics, biochemistry, epidemiology, social patterns and finance, just to name a few.
 In the majority of these systems, the dynamics cannot be properly described with memoryless (or Markovian) interactions, and thus require the use of numerical tools for analyzing these non-Markovian dynamics.
-This repository contains an implementattion of a general and scalable framework to simulate non-Markovian stochastic systems with arbitrary inter-event time distribution and accuracy.
+This repository contains the implementattion of a general and scalable framework to simulate non-Markovian stochastic systems with arbitrary inter-event time distribution and accuracy.
 The algorithm is referred to as the Rejection Gillespie algorithm for non-Markovian Reactions (REGIR) [1].

 &nbsp;